-It doesn’t matter whether you travel near or far; what’s more important is that you give some thought to your travel habits so that you can become a more responsible traveler.
+It doesn’t matter whether you travel near or far; what’s more important is that you give some thought to your travel habits so that you can be a responsible traveler.

 Plan accordingly, have fun, travel safe, wear a smile, ask questions, enjoy the journey, and best of all — live consciously and be mindful of everything you do.

-I sure do hope you now have a better understanding of the impact our choices have when it comes to exploring different parts of the world.
+I sure do hope you now have a better understanding of how to be a responsible tourist and the impact our choices have when it comes to exploring different parts of the world.

-What are your thoughts on this topic?
+What are your thoughts on responsible tourism?
 How do you go about making better choices when you travel?
 Let me know in the comments ⬇

 Looking for more travel inspiration?
 Check out some of these other posts: